Time Under Tension

 Takes 4 minutes

-In this episode of the Muscle PhD Live Academy we will discuss how to measure the intensity of your workouts.
+In this episode of the Muscle PhD Live Academy we will discuss the possibility of overcoming your genetic limitations and we’ll be answering community questions

 Our sophisticated macro calculator utilizes numerous body metrics and lifestyle habits to provide you with a full-calorie and macro breakdown to help you achieve your dream physique.